SSDH: Semi-supervised Deep Hashing for Large Scale Image Retrieval: Semi-supervised deep hashing

 The proposed SSDH network is trained in a mini-batch way, that is to say, we only use a mini-batch of training images to update the network's parameters in one iteration.
 For each iteration, the input image batch $\mathcal{X}^B \subset \mathcal{X}$ is composed of some labeled images $(\mathcal{X}_L^B,\mathcal{Y}_L^B)=\{(x_1,y_1),(x_2,y_2),\cdots,(x_{m},y_{m})\}$ and some unlabeled images $\mathcal{X}_U^B = \{x_{{m}+1},x_{{m}+2},\cdots, x_r\}$, where ${m}$ denotes the number of labeled images in the mini-batch, and ${r}$ denotes the total number of images in the mini-batch.

-The proposed network structure has two branches on the top, i.e., the hash code learning layer and the classification layer.
+The proposed network structure has two branches, namely the hash code learning layer and the classification layer.
+The hash code learning layer generates the hash codes while the classification layer predicts the pseudo-labels of unlabeled data.
 We use a joint training scheme to learn the network simultaneously.
-For the classification layer, we use the cross-entropy loss function to model the prediction errors on labeled images, minimizing cross-entropy loss can make the predicted pseudo labels more accurate.
+For the classification layer, we use labeled data to train it with a cross-entropy loss, which can make the predicted pseudo labels more accurate.
 For the hash code learning layer, with the equations (\ref{rankingterm2}), (\ref{embeddingterm2}), (\ref{pseudoterm}) and (\ref{jointloss}), we adopt stochastic gradient descent (SGD) to train the deep network.
 For each triplet tuple and image pair, we use the back-propagation algorithm (BP) to update the parameters of the network.
 More specifically, according to equation (\ref{rankingterm2}), we can compute the sub-gradient for each triplet tuple $(x_i^L,x_i^{L^+},x_i^{L^-})$, with respect to $h(x_i^L)$, $h(x_i^{L^+})$ and $h(x_i^{L^-})$ respectively as:

 where $I_{c}$ is an indicator function, $I_{c} = 1$ if $c$ is true, otherwise $I_{c} = 0$.

 For the semi-supervised embedding term and pseudo-label term, according to equations (\ref{embeddingterm2}) and (\ref{pseudoterm}), when $A(i,j)=1$ or $PL_i=PL_j$, we compute the sub-gradient for $h(x_i)$ and $h(x_j)$ respectively as: